-Source: Authors’ own analysis of the European Social Survey
+Source: Authors’ own analysis of the European Social Survey.

 Note: Respondents can appear in more than one of the impact categories.
-Responses to the impact categories “Don’t Know”, “Other”, and “Refusals” were omitted from the figure.
-Lower-grade and Higher-grade service classes were collapsed due to the low number of observations.
+Responses to the impact categories ‘Don’t know’, ‘Other’, and ‘Refusals’ were omitted from the figure.
+Lower-grade and higher-grade service classes were collapsed due to the low number of observations.

 CHAPTER 5